Table of Contents

-What Are the Necessary Preconditions for Success with Machine Learning?
+What Are the Preconditions a Company Needs for Machine Learning?

-Machine learning provides the most benefit for users and for the bottom line when a company has the ability to pivot their current operations to implement model outputs into the actual business processes that the model is targeting.
+- You're Flexible to Adapt to the Results Provided by Your ML Model - Machine learning provides the most benefit for you and for the bottom line when a company has the ability to pivot their current operations to implement model outputs into the actual business processes that the model is targeting.
 If you ask a model to predict an event that your company can’t (or won’t) change, creating and running the model won’t provide any value.
 For instance, if your customers are always offered the same discount no matter what your pricing or intent model says, there is no opportunity for the model prediction to be implemented and demonstrate success.

-Machine learning models should be designed with the expectations of business stakeholders in mind.
+- You Are Aware of Your Stakeholders’ Expectations - Machine Learning models should be designed with the expectations of business stakeholders in mind.
 In the banking industry, for instance, models need to be explicable and transparent because banks are constantly scrutinized by regulators.
 In contrast, in target marketing, dating sites, or language translation, the end user is not as interested in the underlying decision-making logic of the product as they are in the outcome, giving more freedom to model creators.

 What Defines a Viable Machine Learning Project?